Tavistock Relationships

-Tavistock Relationships is an operating unit of The Tavistock Institute of Medical Psychology, the founding body in 1920 of the Tavistock Clinic.
-It is a registered charity and company that is limited by guarantee.
+Tavistock Relationships is an operating unit of The Tavistock Institute of Medical Psychology.

+The founding body in 1920 of the "Tavistock Clinic.
+It is a registered charity and company that is limited by guarantees.

 Tavistock Relationships

-Founded in 1948 as the Family Discussion Bureau, Tavistock Relationships aims to improve the quality of adult couple relationships, prevent family breakdown and enhance the lives of children.
+Founded in 1948 as the Family Discussion Bureau by Enid Balint, Lily Pincus and Alison Lyons, Tavistock Relationships aims to improve the quality of adult couple relationships, prevent family breakdown and enhance the lives of children.
 It is an operating unit of the Tavistock Institute of Medical Psychology.
 It is a national organisation, with an international reputation for: